 Part two provides what you need for the math questions of both tests.
 The ACT math tests your knowledge of arithmetic, algebra, geometry, trigonometry and basic statistics.
-In addition, we'll cover functions and algebra II subjects on the SAT.
+In addition to reviewing arithmetic, algebra, geometry, and basic statistics, we'll cover functions and other algebra II subjects now tested on the SAT.

 Gain test-taking techniques and methods for improving your score and saving time on the GMAT.
 Learn from an experienced instructor, assignments, practice tests and a non-graded final exam aimed at helping you to measure your skills and achieve greater success on the GMAT.

 Both courses cover timesaving techniques for both the paper-based and computer administrations of the test.
 Course one covers all question types on the verbal and analytical sections of the GRE.
 Get what you need to succeed on the reading comprehension, analogies, sentence completions, antonyms and logical and analytical reasoning questions.
 Course two features a math review and techniques for tackling the quantitative comparison, discrete quantitative and data interpretation questions making up the math section of the GRE.

 Courses One and Two

 Prepare for success on the question types: reading comprehension, logical reasoning and analytical reasoning.
 Practice on actual past LSAT exams and learn test-taking techniques developed by The Center for Legal Studies and taught to thousands of prelaw students around the world.